The basics of a worry-free mortgage loan

 If it is not, you will have to lower the purchase price you were considering and, of course, the amount you were planning to borrow.
 Also, make sure you have enough money to cover the indirect costs of the transaction such as property inspection, notary, moving costs, property transfer taxes (commonly known as “welcome tax”), etc.

 This will enable you to set a reasonable ceiling for your purchase price.

 You must also estimate your borrowing capacity.
-To do this, you may choose to obtain a mortgage pre-approval with the help of your broker.
-Although optional, mortgage pre-approval will help you determine your purchasing power, guarantee a rate and show your legitimacy as a potential buyer.
-When it’s time to buy, you will still need to obtain final approval of your mortgage loan, according to the terms of your promise to purchase.
+To do this, you may choose to obtain a mortgage pre-approval.
+Although optional, mortgage pre-approval will help you determine your purchasing power, guarantee a rate, and show your legitimacy as a potential buyer.
+When it is time to buy, you will still need to obtain final approval of your mortgage loan, according to the terms of your promise to purchase.